dwayne/elm-todos/README.md

 nix run .#prod
 ```

-## Check
+### Check

-Run various checks to ensure that the flake is valid and that the development and production versions of the application can be built.
+To run various checks to ensure that the flake is valid and that the development and production versions of the application can be built.

 ```bash
 nix flake check -L
 ```

-## Deploy
+### Deploy

 To deploy the production version of the application to [Netlify](https://www.netlify.com/):